Read time 6 minutes

 Fix Microsoft Exchange Server Auth certificate missing error

 This issue of missing Exchange Server Auth Certificate can be resolved by creating a new certificate by running cmdlets in the Exchange Management Shell.
-The process of running cmdlets requires technical knowledge as well as great care to avoid any further error.
+The process of running cmdlets requires technical knowledge as well as great care to avoid any further errors.
 Also, the user must have Exchange administrator rights to perform this procedure.
-If you have all this pre-requisites completed, start the process as instructed below:
+If you have all these pre-requisites completed, start the process as instructed below:

-1. Open the Exchange Management Shell on your Exchange 2016/2013 server.
+Step 1.
+Open the Exchange Management Shell on your Exchange 2016/2013 server.

-2. Run this command to create a new Exchange Auth certificate.
+Step 2.
+Run this command to create a new Exchange Auth certificate.

 New-ExchangeCertificate -KeySize 2048 -PrivateKeyExportable $true -SubjectName “CN= Microsoft Exchange Server Auth Certificate” -DomainName “*.enterdomainname.com” -FriendlyName “Microsoft Exchange Server Auth Certificate” -Services SMTP